filakhtov/gentoo-use-docs/gnome-base/gvfs.md

 Pass the `-Dafc=true` (`false` when the flag is disabled) option to the meson build script.
 Build and install the `gvfsd-afc` and `gvfs-afc-volume-monitor` tools, that are used by the `gvfsd` daemon to provide an access to iOS devices, such as iPhone or iPod Touch via the `afc://` protocol.

 This flag should be enabled if there is a need to mount an iOS device storage via GVfs.

+### keyring
+Pass the `-Dkeyring=true` (`false` if the flag is disabled) option to the meson build script.
+Use the `libsecret` library to obtain authentication information, such as username, password or passphrase for network shares, servers or encrypted disks from the GNOME Keyring daemon.

+This flag should be enabled if there is a desire to use GNOME Keyring for reading authentication info and secrets.

 ### mtp
 Pass the `-Dmtp=true` and the `-Dlibusb=true` (`false` for both if the flag is disabled) flags to the meson build script.
 Buil and install the `gvfsd-mtp` tool, that uses the `libusb` and the `libmtp` libraries, to provide an acces to a media device's storage over the MTP (Media Transfer Protocol) via the `mtp://` scheme.